KryspinTrawnik/KryspinTrawnik/README.md

 I’m Kryspin and I’m self-tought software developer.
-I’m from Poland, living in Leiceste and currently working with projects in .NET technology.
+I’m from Poland, living in Leicester and currently working with projects in .NET technology.
 - 👀 I’m interested in .NET and web technology.
 - 🌱 I’m currently learning web development and process flow in SQL.
 - ✏️ I’m looking new opportunities to study harder C#, SQL, HTML CSS.